zsoltgere/DocumentHandler/README.md

 major:

-- all: text splitter function (one for all in BasicHandler)
+- xml based documents (docx,odt): text splitter function (some fixes left only: matches and indexes)
-- rtf: everything
 - comment (already in progress)